noisewuwei/EasyGit/README.md

 - Multi-repo workspace view.

 ## AI
-- Use AI to generate commit message need and a local file named .env in root path.
+- Use AI to generate commit message need a local file named .env in root path.
-- 'DEEPSEEK_API_KEY=sk-xxxxxxxxxxx' needed in .env
+- 'DEEPSEEK_API_KEY=sk-xxxxxxxxxxx' is needed in .env file

 Feel free to fork and adapt EasyGit to your workflow.
 Issues/PRs welcome!